DUNE-DAQ/nanorc/docs/README.md

 exit  help  quit
 ```

 `boot` will start your applications.
-In the case of the example, a trigger application to supply triggers, a hardware signal interface (HSI) application, and a readout and dataflow application which receives the triggers.
+In the case of the example, a trigger application to supply triggers, a hardware signal interface (HSI) application, a readout application and a dataflow application which receives the triggers.
 ```
 shonky rc> boot